econia-labs/econia/doc/doc-site/using.md

 Before anyone can trade on Econia, it must first be initialized ([`Econia::Init::init_econia()`](../../src/move/econia/build/Econia/docs/Init.md#0xc0deb00c_Init_init_econia)) by the account that published its bytecode to the Aptos blockchain.
 For now this will be taking place on the Aptos devnet (which is reset about once weekly), so monitor the [welcome page listing](welcome.md#devnet-account) for the most up-to-date Econia devnet account.
-After Econia has been initialized, users may interact with it through the following public script functions:
+After Econia has been initialized, users may interact with it through the following `public entry` functions:

-## Public script functions
+## Public entry functions

 Don't forget to first read the [design overview](https://econia.dev/design-overview) for a quick explanation of how Econia works!